Pippp/sjcx-tipbot/README.md

 sjcx-tipbot
 ===========

 Tip anyone with SJCX, the coin used in http://storj.io/.
 For security and lower server demands there is no bitcoin/counterparty node on the server.
 All the blockchain information is collected from blockchain.info and blockscan.com.
 All withdrawal requests are downloaded and handled on a separate system.
 Another benefit is that there is no BTC fee for tips.
-All commands and configuration is documented on the sjcx-tipbot [wiki](https://github.com/Pippp/sjcx-tipbot/wiki)
+All commands and configurations are documented in the sjcx-tipbot [wiki](https://github.com/Pippp/sjcx-tipbot/wiki).

 ###Dependencies
 1. MongoDB